supadhy1-tech/supadhy1.github/README.md

  2. Develop an application to calculate Gross Sales and generate end-of-report summaries based on scanned lottery tickets using scanner or simple AI converter for input for Grocery stores.
  3. Developed a menu application for customized food selection and service request forms using Java FX for efficient allocation based on urgency, distances, and time complexities.
- 4. Build Calculator and games like Zombie Simulator
+ 4. Build games like Zombie Simulator, TicTacToe
  5. Build portfolio website using CSS and HTML.

 ## Awards and    Honors